 Link's community service is designed to enhance students' character development, and to further Link's mission of providing opportunities for students to "give back to others."
 By performing community service, students develop vital character, grow in social responsibility, and gain leadership skills.
 Community service, a graduation requirement, is performed by all Link students.
 Over time students have participated a number of pursuits such as letter writing to those serving in the Armed Services, making cards for senior citizens who live in a nursing home, assembling sandwiches for a soup kitchen, cleaning up Lincoln Park, and much more.
 Students and their families participate in student-organized projects such as canned food drives for Thanksgiving and toy drives for the year end holidays.
 It is Link's hope that community service activities engender in our students an enduring propensity to give back to others.

 Link offers opportunities to its scholar-athletes to engage in organized sports.
-Over the past several years, students have participated in girls' and boys' basketball, girls' volleyball, flag football, cheerleading, lacrosse and fencing, all designed to build teamwork and develop good sportsmanship.
-As members of the NJ Charter School Athletic League, Link competes in girls' and boys' basketball, volleyball, flag football and soccer.
+Over the past several years, students have participated in girls' and boys' basketball, girls' volleyball, flag football, soccer, cheerleading, lacrosse and fencing, all designed to build teamwork and develop good sportsmanship.
+As members of the NJ Charter School Athletic League, Link competes in girls' and boys' basketball, volleyball, and soccer.
 Link also has a cheerleading squad.
-Through a partnership with The First Tee, students also have the opportunity to learn and play golf.
 Link's young ladies may join Girls on the Run, which uses running as a way to build core values.